Sublinearity of the number of semi-infinite branches for geometric random trees: Models and sublinearity results

 All the trees and forests considered in the sequel are graphs with out-degree $1$ (except for their roots).
-The out-neighbor of any vertex $X$ will be denoted by $A(X)$ and called the \textit{ancestor} of $X$.
+Hence, they are naturally directed.
+The outgoing vertex $Y$ of any edge $(X,Y)$ will be denoted by $A(X)$ and called the \textit{ancestor} of $X$.
 We will also say that $X$ is a \textit{child} of $A(X)$.
-Moreover, we will keep the same notation for these trees and forests that they are considered as random graphs with edges $\{X,A(X)\}$ or as subsets of $\R^{2}$ made up of segments $[X ; A(X)]$.
-This second interpretation will particularly be suitable for the study of their semi-infinite branches (or geodesics).
+Moreover, it will be convenient to keep the same notation for these trees and forests that they are considered as random graphs with directed edges $(X,A(X))$ or as subsets of $\R^{2}$ made up of segments $[X;A(X)]$.